 |Location||University of Newcastle, Faculty of Health and Medicine|

-These projects will be carried out at the University of Newcastle and the Hunter Medical Research Institute building (located on the John Hunter Hospital Campus) as part of the Translational Stroke Research Group, under the supervision of Prof Neil Spratt, Dr Adjanie Patabendige and A/Prof Rohan Walker.
-Students will develop a very broad range of technical skills including preclinical stroke models, advanced microsurgical skills, biological imaging, and potentially cell culture and electrophysiology.
-They will join a team undertaking an array of preclinical and clinical research in this field and will have access to cutting-edge laboratory equipment, exceptional mentoring opportunities, and a rich research environment at the University of Newcastle.
+The project will be carried out at the University of Newcastle (https://www.youtube.com/watch?v=gX9pRWwuxjI) and the Hunter Medical Research Institute (located on the John Hunter Hospital Campus).
+The student will use a range of preclinical stroke and obesity models, including a novel model to specifically target fat cells.
+In addition, the student will have the opportunity to work on cell culture models of the BBB, and gain experience in advanced microsurgical skills, lipidomics and microscopy techniques.
+They will join a team undertaking an array of preclinical and clinical research in this field, and will have access to cutting-edge laboratory equipment, exceptional mentoring opportunities, and possible collaborative work with overseas biopharmaceutical companies.

 See our full disclaimer